naviabbot/naviabbot.github.io/navi.md

 ###Liquid Metal Kyuubi
 _After spending some time with her sister, [Kiana Univerba](https://www.f-list.net/c/kiana%20univerba/), she found herself much different.
 A liquid metal, black and red kyuubi, who's very substance can be spread to others.
 If you don't look out, you might join the family._

-###Navi Delta
-_After a bit of fun with [Kaethia Alpha](https://www.f-list.net/c/Kaethia%20Alpha/), the foxy found herself as a weaponized, mechanized version of her people.
-She's raring to fight and help her big sister make more into the family._

 ###Starlight Kitsune
 _This Christmas, the woman she would hardly bat two lashes at gave her an interesting gift in the form of a Noh mask.
 Once she put it on, her fur became dark and dotted with starlight and her eyes began to glow.
 Her power increased to that on a galactic incarnate level._